jamestattersall/Proton2Mssql/readme.md

 1. There is an algorithm embedded in Proton to confuse anyone trying to use the index.

 You need the length of the key in order to iterate through the keys (there are no stored delimiters, key length or explicit key Ids).
-The length of the key appears to be stored in IDXDEF.DBS.
+The length of the key is stored in IDXDEF.DBS.
 But this length is wrong.
 You need the following algorithm to get the correct key length from the key length in idxdef.dbs (keylen).

-Block length = 4 \* ((KeyLen + 11) \\ 4
+Block length = 4 \* ((KeyLength + 11) \\ 4

 An index consists of a sorted list of strings used as keys to entity instance (e.g. patient name, hospital number)